 When writing or revising a resume, many people begin with the objective statement or summary of qualifications.
 These sections are not identical, so it’s important to understand clearly what role each one fills before getting started.

 An objective statement typically consists of two parts: what type of position you are seeking and specific qualifications you possess for that position.
 On the other hand, a summary of qualifications differs in both length and format.

 In most cases, you will want to use a summary to introduce the resume.
-Try talking about a few points and expanding on your goals (see below!) to create the summary.
+Try talking about a few points and expanding on your goals (see below) to create the summary.
 If you are having issues finding great specific details, areas of expertise, and other points, then you can consider using the very short objective.

 Reflect the original posting—if an employer wants a certain quality, listing it at the top of your resume shows them immediately that you are a good fit.
-These two sections, like the rest of the resume, work best if you modify them each time you send out a resume to ensure that it matches the position you are currently applying for.
+These two sections, like the rest of the resume, work best if you modify them each time you send out your resume to ensure that it matches the position you are currently applying for.